ThomasMorrierBompoint/openleadr-kickstarter/README.md

 ## 🔌 OpenADR 2.0b & OpenLEADR (openleadr-python)

+> I started this project to improve my Python skills and to learn more about OpenADR.
+>
 > This project is intended for testing and demonstration purposes only.
-It is not production-ready.
+>
-> Several shortcuts were taken to keep the project lightweight while still showcasing as many features as possible.
+> Several shortcuts were taken to keep the project lightweight, also be aware that some features may not work as
+> intended.

 ## ✅ OpenADR Overview